 Which Air Purifier Can Remove It: In addition to air purifiers, You have to clean up and keep tidy, with vacuuming and steam cleaning ever so often to deal with pet odor.
 The best air purifiers for pet odors are activated carbon PCO and HEPA air purifiers.

 What Is It: I have mentioned VOCs a lot throughout this post.
 VOCs are organic chemicals that have a high vapor pressure at normal or room temperature.
 Common VOCs include Benzene, Formaldehyde, and Perchloroethylene.

 Source: They are found in various places including paint fumes, new furniture, especially carpets, fossil fuels, pesticides and hobby supplies like glue and acrylic colors, detergents and dry cleaned clothes.
 The list is endless and a lot of things off-gas VOCs in your home.

 Dangers: VOCs cause a lot of sicknesses.
 They can cause you to feel dizzy and fatigued, give you headaches, nose and throat discomforts and some even cause cancer.
-It's a long list I cannot cover here.
-Additionally, some VOCs also give of good and bad odors that can flare up fragrance sensitivities and cause you discomfort if you smell them for too long.
+The list of of dangers of VOCs is a long list and I cannot cover everything here.
+However let me mention that additionally, some VOCs also give off good and bad odors that can flare up fragrance sensitivities and cause you discomfort if you inhale the odors they produce long enough.

 Which Air Purifier Can Remove It: HEPA air purifiers alone will not help you with VOCs.
 You will need an air purifier with activated carbon.
 PCO air purifiers can destroy VOCs but even they will give you better performance against VOCs if combined with activated carbon.